Chloejay/dataplayground/README.md

 <h6>Setup </h6>
 To start this workshop, install it locally using npm and pip: (before plan to use docker but my mac low storage will strike in high frequency)</br>
+The article I wrote before on Medium about how to set up Loopback, please find <a href= https://medium.com/@chloejiy/use-nodejs-loopback-for-the-fullstack-engineering-a0e470c8f801'>here</a>, might helpful if you just start loopback.

 ```html
 $ npm install